 Hope all your Halloween parties are a smashing success, and all your tiny goblins enjoy at least a few healthy treats in between those gummy bears and candy bars!

-- Pretzel sticks (and thicker "dipping sticks" if desired)
+- 2 pretzel sticks (and thicker "dipping sticks," if desired)

-- Mini chocolate chips or dried wild blueberries
+- 2 mini chocolate chips or dried wild blueberries

-- Slice one end off each kiwi, so the kiwi sits upright and flat.
+- Slice one end off the kiwi, so the kiwi sits upright and flat.

 - For the eyes: Use two chocolate chips or two dried wild blueberries for eyes, gently pushing each into position above the pretzel mouth.